 Climb to the lantern in New London Harbor Lighthouse!

-We give tours year-round!
+We give tours year-round

 Meet at the lighthouse, then climb 116 steps to the lantern room -- all the while learning about the 261-year history of Harbor Light, one of the oldest lighthouses in the country, and the tallest on Long Island Sound.
 The views at the top are spectacular!

-Sunday, March 31, 6-9 PM
+Sunday, October 27, 6-9 PM

-Open Mic at the Museum
+Open Mic at the Museum!

 Open Mic meets on the last Sunday of the month at the beautiful Custom House Maritime Museum.
 Co-hosted by Kenny "Doc" Frazier and Christina Corcoran, our monthly open mic welcomes music, poetry, prose, stand-up or just say what is on your mind.
 Open to all ages and abilities for fun and camaraderie!
 Free.